davijr/notebooklm-podcast-automator/README.md

 - Creating new notebooks
 - Adding website and YouTube URLs as sources to notebooks
 - Starting Audio Overview (podcast) generation
+- Uploading generated podcasts to Spotify

 This tool uses Playwright for browser automation and connects to an existing Chrome browser via Chrome DevTools Protocol (CDP).
-It is based on [DataNath/notebooklm_source_automation](https://github.com/DataNath/notebooklm_source_automation) with enhancements including improved authentication method, Audio Overview generation capability, and modernized project structure.
+It is based on [DataNath/notebooklm_source_automation](https://github.com/DataNath/notebooklm_source_automation) with enhancements including improved authentication method, Audio Overview generation capability, Spotify integration, and modernized project structure.

+## Spotify Uploader Features

+The Spotify Uploader feature allows you to automatically upload your generated podcasts to Spotify.
+Key features include:

+- Automatic Spotify login using existing credentials
+- Podcast metadata management (title, description, etc.)
+- Cover art upload support
+- Episode publishing with proper categorization
+- Progress tracking and error handling

+To use the Spotify Uploader, you'll need a Spotify for Podcasters account and the necessary permissions to publish podcasts.

 ## Setup Instructions